EvieLabs/Evie/README.md

-> **Warning**: Evie is in midst of a large overhaul in features and internal implementations.
+> **Warning**: Production instance and project source code no longer maintained due to lack of interest of me (tristan) working on Discord related projects.

 # Evie

 Multi-purpose utility bot for Discord.
-[Learn more](https://evie.pw)